tomkadwill/tomkadwill.github.io/_posts/2017-12-18-counting-or-sorting-by-an-association-in-a-rails-sql-query.markdown

 column "users.id" must appear in the GROUP BY clause or be used in an aggregate function
 ```

-I didn't understand why the GROUP BY clause was required but I added the `#group()` method to my query.
+I didn't understand why the GROUP BY clause was required but I added the `#group()` method to my query, anyway.

 ```ruby
 User.includes(:offers)